uday-rana/uday-rana/README.md

 # Hi there 👋

-I'm a programming student interested in front-end web development and proficient in object-oriented programming.
-I'm currently looking to expand my knowledge of the front end.
+I'm a programming student enrolled at Seneca College.
+I'm currently learning web development and object-oriented programming.

 ### Familiar with:
 - HTML/CSS/Javascript